TheJelmega/prog-lang/design/README.md

 ```

-Patterns are both used to match values, but also to optionally bind them (in case of uses like 'let ...', binding is the intended usecase).
+Patterns are both used to match values, but also to optionally bind them (in case of uses like `let ...`, binding is the intended usecase).

 Patterns can be used to destructure types like struct, enums, and tuples.
 Destructuring breaks up a value in its constituent elements.